tsgates/arch-wiki-markdown/wiki/Tint2.md

 here, and menumaker to generate a nice full menu.xml for most (possibly all) of your installed programs.

+> Volume control

+Tint2 does not come with a volume control applet.
+VolWheel is a simple one that sits in the tray.
+Install it with volwheel and show it by running volwheel.

 Running tint2
 -------------